atvenu/html-to-printer/README.md

 It does this by:

 1. creating an element containing the HTML string,
-2. hiding everything else,
+2. hiding everything else for the print media query,
-3. opening print preview which displays just the newly created element, and
+3. opening print preview to display just the newly created element, and
 4. removing the element and putting everything else back to normal.

-This generally happens fast enough that you don't see any flicker in your browser window.